Jake-Brewer/cursor-multi-instance/docs/architecture_design.md

 For providers requiring OAuth 2.0 (like Google), the respective provider module will be responsible for handling the authorization flow (redirecting the user, handling callbacks, and storing tokens).

+## Facebook Data Download

+Unlike Google's Data Portability API, Facebook does not offer a direct API for programmatically initiating a personal data export.
+The "Download Your Information" feature is a manual process that must be initiated by the user through the Facebook website.

+Therefore, the `FacebookProvider` will not automate the download itself.
+Instead, it will:
+1. Provide the user with a direct link to the "Download Your Information" page.
+2. Display clear, step-by-step instructions on how to request all their data in JSON format.
+3. Instruct the user where to place the downloaded ZIP file so the application can process it in a future step (manual import).

+This approach ensures compliance with Facebook's Terms of Service while still assisting the user in the data collection process.

 ## Google Data Portability API

 Initial research indicates that a direct, automated Google Takeout export is not supported.
-The correct, TOS-compliant method for programmatically accessing user data is the **Google Data Portability API**.
+The correct approach is to use the **Google Data Portability API**.
+This API requires an OAuth 2.0 flow for user consent, which will grant the application access to specific data scopes (e.g., `myactivity.youtube`).

 ### Key Characteristics:
 - **OAuth 2.0**: Access requires user consent via a standard OAuth 2.0 flow.
 The application must be registered with Google Cloud, and an OAuth consent screen must be configured.